 Meeting Marion Walter

-Marion Walter will turn 90 years old this July, but when you ask her about growing up, she’ll tell you she hasn’t yet.
+Marion Walter turned 90 years old in July 2018, but when you ask her about growing up, she’ll tell you she hasn’t yet.

 She was born in 1928 to a Jewish family in Berlin.
 She and her sister, Ellen, attended a Jewish boarding school 390 miles away, in Herrlingen, Germany.